IMP1/godot-resource-manager/README.md

   - Saving in a new thread
   - Shortcuts (that are compatible with other Godot Editor shortcuts, and can be set in a settings somewhere)
+  - Prompt for confirmation when there are unsaved changes (when swapping Resource types, closing the editor, etc.)